zEdS15B3GCwq/psychopy_singularity/README.md

 ### Feedback is welcome

-I need input to be able to make PP fully functional; my knowledge on what PP really requires, how to test functionality etc. is limited.
+I need input to be able to make PP fully functional; my knowledge on what PP really requires, and I can't test if everything works well, alone.

 ### Known issues, questions